Calendar

 Contact: Water Resources Education Center at 360-487-7111 or vanwrec@cityofvancouver.us

 Explore Vancouver Lake from a whole new perspective!
-Join the Lower Columbia Estuary Partnership and Vancouver’s Water Center education staff for a free family-friendly canoe paddle aboard 29-foot, 14-passenger Big Canoes!
+Join the Lower Columbia Estuary Partnership and Vancouver’s Water Center education staff for a free family-friendly evening canoe paddle aboard 29-foot, 14-passenger Big Canoes!
 Glide past shore birds, look for signs of beaver activity, and learn about the Columbia River ecosystem from seasoned paddle guides and educators.

 Plan to paddle for 1 to 1.5 hours in Estuary Partnership’s Big Canoes along with other participants, and walk under 1/4 of a mile on gravel, muddy/sandy beaches, and uneven terrain.
 Paddlers must be able to step down 2.5 feet into the canoe and sit on a wooden bench without back support for the duration of the paddle program.
 Big Canoe paddles are suitable for ages 6 and older.
 Previous paddling experience is not required!

-Advanced registration is required and space is limited.
-Sign up today!
 You will receive a confirmation letter with full event details, meeting location, and how to prepare for your event after registration.
 If you need to cancel, please do so at your earliest convenience to allow your spot to be filled by someone on the waitlist.

 Who can paddle?